Azure-Samples/storage-dotnet-resource-provider-getting-started/README.md

 To run the sample using the Visual Studio

-1. Update the Program.cs with values of <subscriptionid>, <applicationId>, <password>, <tenantId> by following this link - https://azure.microsoft.com/en-gb/documentation/articles/virtual-machines-arm-deployment/
+1. Update the Program.cs with values of subscriptionid, applicationId, password, tenantId by following this link - https://azure.microsoft.com/en-gb/documentation/articles/virtual-machines-arm-deployment/
 2. Set breakpoints and run the project.

 ## More information